 Pancreatitis has been reported in patients taking fenofibrate, gemfibrozil, and clofibrate.
 This occurrence may represent a failure of efficacy in patients with severe hypertriglyceridemia, a direct drug effect, or a secondary phenomenon mediated through biliary tract stone or sludge formation with obstruction of the common bile duct.

-Mild to moderate haemoglobin, hematocrit, and white blood cell decreases have been observed in patients following initiation of fenofibrate therapy.
+Mild to moderate hemoglobin, hematocrit, and white blood cell decreases have been observed in patients following initiation of fenofibrate therapy.
 However, these levels stabilize during long-term administration.
 Thrombocytopenia and agranulocytosis have been reported in individuals treated with fenofibrate.
 Periodic monitoring of red and white blood cell counts are recommended during the first 12 months of Antara administration.

 Acute hypersensitivity reactions such as Stevens-Johnson syndrome and toxic necrolysis requiring patient hospitalization and treatment with steroids have been reported in individuals treated with fenofibrates.
 Urticaria was seen in 1.1 vs. 0%, and rash in 1.4 vs. 0.8% of fenofibrate and placebo patients, respectively, in controlled trials.